-Quality improvement is an ongoing function used to monitor, evaluate and improve the effectiveness, efficiency, quality, access and cost of services for Comprehensive Services for the Developmentally Disabled, Inc. (CSDD).
-Continuous quality improvement activities hold the responsibility for monitoring all aspects of (programming) to ensure the Agency is meeting consumer needs and maintaining high standards.
+Quality improvement is an ongoing function used to monitor, evaluate and improve the effectiveness, efficiency, quality, access and cost of services for Comprehensive Services for the Developmentally Disabled, Inc. Continuous quality improvement activities hold the responsibility for monitoring all aspects of (programming) to ensure the Agency is meeting consumer needs and maintaining high standards.

 This review process includes Continuous Quality Improvement Plans, Outcomes Measurement reports, Agency Safety Reports, Assessment of Annual Barriers, and Incident Report Data and Analysis.
 Outcomes reports are based on CARF and funding source standards and are used to develop the Agency’s strategic plan, to improve existing services and to make program/service changes to meet needs of consumers and other stakeholders.
 They are submitted and reviewed annually.